 iStats Menu (Mac)

-Scanner Pro — turn your phone into a portable scanner.
-Dropped Scanbot after they went subscription only, and this is a fantastic replacement.
+Scanner Pro (iOS) — turn your phone into a portable scanner.

-Stitch It! — Simple app to stitch together screenshots
+Stitch It! (iOS) — Simple app to stitch together screenshots

 Communications / Social Networking